 Potential threats to double-knit mitten-making skills:

-1. Aging of the practitioners and little increase in the number of knitters;
+1. Aging of the practitioners and small increase in the number of knitters;

 2. Climate change could decrease the demand for warm mittens.